 VIRTUAL SERMON FOR SUNDAY, JUNE 11

-A video sermon by Bishop Kevin Jones will be available for congregations to use on Sunday, June 11, if they wish.
+A video sermon by Bishop Kevin Jones is available for congregations to use on Sunday, June 11, if they wish.
 The sermon, based on 1 Corinthians13:4-13 and the assembly theme “Growing Together in Faith, Love and Hope,” is being offered to give rostered ministers and worship leaders a week of respite following the synod assembly.
-The video will be available on the Northeastern Iowa Synod YouTube Channel and in the synod’s Sermon Video Library.
+The video is available on the Northeastern Iowa Synod YouTube Channel and in the synod’s Sermon Video Library.